AIVF Privacy Policy

 8. Data Subject Rights

-We may redact from the data which we make available to you, any personal or confidential data related to others.
+We may redact from the data which we will make available to you, any personal data or confidential information related to others.

 9. Data Controller/Processor

-Certain data protection laws and regulations, such as the GDPR the CCPA, and HIPAA, typically distinguish between two main roles for parties processing personal data: the “data controller” (under the CCPA, “business”, or under HIPAA, “covered entity”), who determines the purposes and means of processing; and the “data processor” (under the CCPA, “service provider” or under HIPAA “business associate”), who processes such data on behalf of the data controller (or business or covered entity).
+Certain data protection laws and regulations, such as the GDPR or the Health Insurance Portability and Accountability Act (“HIPAA”), typically distinguish between two main roles for parties processing personal data: the “data controller” (under HIPAA, “covered entity”), who determines the purposes and means of processing; and the “data processor” (under HIPAA, “business associate”), who processes such data on behalf of the data controller (or covered entity).
 Below we explain how these roles apply to our Services, to the extent that such laws and regulations apply.

 AIVF is the “data controller” of its Prospects’, Users’ and Customers’ personal data, as detailed in Section 1 above.
 Accordingly, we assume the responsibilities of a data controller (solely to the extent applicable under law), as set forth in this Privacy Policy.

-AIVF is the “data processor” of personal data contained in Customer Data, as submitted by our Customers and their Users to us and to the EMA Platform.
-We process such data on behalf of our Customer (who is the “data controller” of such data) and in accordance with its reasonable instructions, our data processing addendum (to the extent applicable) and other commercial agreements with such Customer.
+AIVF is the “data processor” of personal data contained in Customer Data, as submitted by our Customers and their Users to us and to the AIVF Platform.
+We process such data on behalf of our Customer (who is the “data controller” of such data) and in accordance with its reasonable instructions, our data processing addendum or business associate agreement (to the extent applicable) and other commercial agreements with such Customer.

 Our Customers are solely responsible for determining whether and how they wish to use our Services, and for ensuring that all individuals using the Services on the Customer’s behalf or at their request, as well as all individuals whose personal data (including protected health information) may be included in Customer Data processed through the Services, have been provided with adequate notice and given informed consent to the processing of their personal data, where such consent is necessary or advised, and that all legal requirements applicable to the collection, use or other processing of data through our Services are fully met by the Customer.
 Our Customers are also responsible for handling data subject rights requests under applicable law, by their patients and other individuals whose data they process through the Services.